Stock-Stalker/backend/README.md

 `hard-reload-test`: Remove container, rebuild container, and start test server

-`start-prod`: Start the production server

-`debug-prod`: Start the production server in debug mode

 ## How to Run

 To run the app you will need: